tomjaguarpaw/reading/clean-code-python.md

 # Hour 3

-Read one hour's worth of General Traits of Good Code
+Read General Traits of Good Code until Inheritance in Python

 * "Some parts of the software we are working on are not meant to be called directly by users".
 You don't say!